alexveden/c3tools/lib/c3lib/argparse/README.md

  - Support of accumulated values: -vvvv will increase int value by 1 four times
  - Low-level parser via `ArgParse.next()` if you want customized behavior
  - Automatically detects value of option your program expects, and does sanity checks
- - Doesn't require crating special types for arg parse tasks, just use ArgParse instance
+ - Doesn't require creating special types for arg parse tasks, just use ArgParse instance
  - Does not allocate memory, it's just a static struct instance

 ## Example: